HomeMoviesTop 10 Gangster And Crime Movies Of All Time

 1. The Godfather (1972)

 Most people agree that the greatest gangster movie ever made is ‘The Godfather, directed by Francis Ford Coppola.
-The movie, which is based on Mario Puzo’s book, tells the story of the wealthy Corleone family.
-The film centers on Michael Corleone’s (Al Pacino) transformation from a cautious outsider in his family to a ruthless mafia boss.
-With Francis Ford Coppola’s outstanding filmmaking and Marlon Brando’s iconic portrayal of Vito Corleone, this movie is considered a timeless classic.
+Based on Mario Puzo’s book, it tells the story of the Corleone family’s criminal empire.
+The film centers on Don Vito Corleone’s reign and his son Michael’s transformation from a cautious outsider in his family to a ruthless mafia boss.
+With Coppola’s gripping filmmaking and Marlon Brando’s magnetic portrayal of Vito Corleone, this movie is rightly considered a timeless classic.

 Rishita Roy Chowdhury